SimonHFrost/resume/resume.md

     At the HITLab (Human Interface Technology Laboratory) I obtained a scholarship and worked with a PhD student to develop a prototype game that taught players about geothermal energy - it's applications and methods of harnessing.
 I scripted interactions and events with C# and javascript.

-    The game won an internationally recognized award, where you can find more information about here: [http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443](http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443)
+    The game won an internationally recognized 'Student Award', more information can be found here: [http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443](http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443)

+&nbsp;

-*   Feb 2010 - Feb 2013: **Property Manager** - New Zealand
+*   Feb 2010 - Feb 2013: **Frost Family Trust** - **New Zealand**

-    Local Liason for Frost Family Trust
-    - First point of contact
-    - Earthquake repairs correspondent
-    - Tenant acquisition

     As a property manager I was responsible for operations related to a small selection of apartments.
-In February 2012 a fairly serious earthquake also tasked me with arranging repairs, relaying information to and from tenants, and dealing with insurance claims.
+In February 2012 the Canterbury earthquake occured which also tasked me with arranging repairs, relaying information to and from tenants, and dealing with insurance claims.

 Personal Projects
 -